Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: The microscopic model

 \section{The microscopic model}

 Consider continuous-space fermionic theory with the BCS type local attractive interaction given by strength $V > 0$.
-We regularize interaction by Debye frequency $\omega_D$ such that only electrons with frequency $< \omega_D$ are interacting.
-In path integral formulation of this model is given by action $S$ and partition function $Z$ (see chapter 6.4 in \cite{altlandsimonsBook}):
+We regularize the interaction by the Debye frequency $\omega_D$ such that only electrons with Matsubara frequency $< \omega_D$ interact.
+The path integral formulation of this model is given by the action $S$ and the partition function $Z$ (see Chapter 6.4 in \cite{altlandsimonsBook}):